backstage/backstage/.changeset/tasty-moles-jog.md

 '@backstage/cli': patch
 ---

-Add previously-missing semicolon to tsx file templated by `backstage-cli new --select plugin`.
+Add previously-missing semicolon in file templated by `backstage-cli new --select plugin`.